fedepaol/PostmanLib--Rings-Twice--Android/README.md

 ![alt text](https://raw.github.com/fedepaol/PostmanLib--Rings-Twice--Android/master/images/postman.png "Logo Title Text 1")

 ---

+###Setup

+The service used by the library must be declared into the application's manifest:

+    <service
+            android:enabled="true"
+            android:name="com.whiterabbit.postman.InteractionService" />

 ##ServerInteractionHelper
 It's a singleton class to be used to send asynchronous commands.
 Allows also to register listener to be notified of execution results / failures.